zhiyuwang0911/AIS_project/Zhiyu/README.md

 This folder included the HW1 and HW2 in seperated jupyter notebook.
 * HW1: playground.ipynb
 * HW2: playground_DataProcessing_KNN.ipynb
-* Hyperparameter tuning use elbow method and silhouettes score:
+* Hyperparameter tuning use elbow method and silhouettes score: Playground_hyperparameter.ipynb